-[¶] In patients ≥4 years of age.
+¶ In patients ≥4 years of age.

-Generic Name Bioavailability (%) Absorption (%) Renal Excretion (%) Active Metabolites Serum Half- Life (hours) Malathion Not reported 8 Not reported Not reported 1.2 to 7.6 Permethrin Not reported ≤2 Not reported Not reported Not reported Spinosad Not reported Not reported Not reported Not reported Not reported Combination Products Piperonyl butoxide and pyrethrins Not reported Not reported Not reported Not reported Not reported
+Generic Name Bioavailability (%) Absorption (%) Renal Excretion (%) Active Metabolites Serum Half- Life (hours) Ivermectin Not reported Not reported Not reported Not reported Not reported Lindane Not reported 10 Not reported Not reported 18 Malathion Not reported 8 Not reported Not reported 1.2 to 7.6 Permethrin Not reported ≤2 Not reported Not reported Not reported Spinosad Not reported Not reported Not reported Not reported Not reported Combination Products Piperonyl butoxide and pyrethrins Not reported Not reported Not reported Not reported Not reported

-^{} In a pharmacokinetic study, the plasma spinosad concentrations in samples obtained from 14 patients with head lice, were below the limit of detection following a single 10 minute topical treatment.
+\ In a pharmacokinetic study, the plasma spinosad concentrations in samples obtained from 14 patients with head lice, were below the limit of detection following a single 10 minute topical treatment.
 In addition, the bioavailability of benzyl alcohol, which is contained in the topical suspension, is unknown as plasma concentrations were not determined in the evaluated subjects.
 13